atahtee/Renewed/README.md

 sh
 git push origin feature/YourFeature
 Open a pull request

-📄 License
-Distributed under the MIT License.
-See LICENSE file for more information.

-Developed with ❤️ by [Your Name]

-text

 Key notes:
 1. All sections are properly consolidated in one markdown file